Love Is in the Little Moments of Parenthood - Baby Chick

 It sounds simple to notice that something exists or happened, right?
 But, in our crazy world of parenting, so much happens that we skip right over it.
 Take a beat and notice it.

 For example, tonight, at dinner, while cooking for the family, there were so many other things going on around me.
-I was monitoring the baby, who was going through the pots and pans, answering the toddler’s 110 questions about what we were having for dinner, setting the table, helping feed the baby, and debriefing my husband on our day.
+I was monitoring the baby, who was going through the pots and pans, answering what felt like 110 questions from my toddler about what we were having for dinner, setting the table, helping feed the baby, and debriefing my husband on our day.
 After cleaning spilled milk for the tenth time, we rushed out the door for baseball practice.
 I was exhausted, ready for bedtime, and felt like I had done it all.

 However, if I had taken a beat and just sat in silence, I would have noticed the hug and kiss I got when my husband walked in the door from his long day at work or that he filled my cup of water fresh for dinner or how he encouraged my toddler to eat his broccoli by eating his (even though he dislikes it himself).
 I would have seen how he listened intently to my day’s debriefing and offered to help with the different tasks.

-Sometimes, noticing this after the fact will not be valuable.
+Sometimes, noticing it after the fact may not feel valuable.
 But it will help you notice the next time and feel the love in that little moment of the dinner rush.

-Parenting is a lot different than those non-parenting days in your relationship.
+Parenting changes the way we experience connection in a relationship.
 Those little moments are the big moments now, so celebrate them and enjoy them.
 Make a mental note, pause, and let it in.
 But also do not forget to remark on it.

 Saying something out loud to acknowledge that you recognize it to your partner will help build your relationship and bring self-awareness to something they may not even have realized they do.
 It will also show your children your appreciation and the love you both share for each other.